 I tested two year long a not-listed-here software.

 I liked it a lot: it was very promising, easy to use, and with a lovely design.
-Unfortunately, between 2013 and 2014, it was gradually dismissed leaving clients with no answer.
+Unfortunately, between 2013 and 2014, it was gradually dismissed leaving clients with no answers.

 I was left with two animated books working only in preview mode.

-When I accepted the idea that the most quick solution was to restart everything from 0, I took a great look at other digital publishing tools.
+When I accepted the idea that the quickest solution was to restart everything from 0, I took a great look at other digital publishing tools.
 In this post you can find my first impressions about them as a simple not-techie user, and in the comments you can read how my perspective have been gradually evolving during these years through more experience in kids apps.

 The best software for every-age-target video games is definitely Unity.